Stage fright is a headache for many. A panic button goes off in your brain as soon as you get to know that you have to do public speaking.

 If you want to know more about how to overcome stage fright then keep reading.

 „Don’t worry about what other people think of you.
 They’re too busy worrying over what you think of them.“ Murphy’s Law

 A whole number of people are afraid just for the reason of thinking, „What will they think of me?“ But as one of Murphy’s Laws tells us “Don’t worry about what other people think of you.
 They’re too busy worrying over what you think of them“, the audience worries about the exact same thing.
 You say, „Do you have any questions?“ and they’re thinking, „Erm… I’d ask, but what if it’s an elementary question… What will they think of me?“

 You can’t control what others think of you as a person

 However, being well-prepared, you can control what others think of your presentation.
 And that’s important!
 You can be the world’s coolest and kindest person, but if you give a very bad presentation, people will be angry.
-However, you might not be the best of people, but if your presentation is prepared and carried out perfectly, people will recognise it.
+However, you might not be the best of people, but if your presentation is prepared and carried out perfectly, people will recognize it.

-Think about the symptoms that may occur during presentation, and you will see that they actually come from within.
+Think about the symptoms that may occur during the presentation, and you will see that they actually come from within.
 In other words, if you feel that your body’s going crazy inside, the audience will hardly notice anything for the most part.

-So, there’s no point worrying about whether your listeners will notice your nervousesness, trembling, etc. – they normally wouldn’t.
+So, there’s no point worrying about whether your listeners will notice your nervousness, trembling, etc. – they normally wouldn’t.
 Even if they are aware that you’re slightly nervous, nobody takes it seriously.
 For all this, you don’t need to excuse yourself for being nervous at the beginning of your presentation.

 Take a look at the article about How to speak with confidence in public?